andrey-lepekhin/andrey-lepekhin.github.io/_posts/2018-07-29-Huge-productivity-gains.md

 > I want to emphasize that this is the most valuable habit I have, by a large margin (and I’ve got some good ones!).
 Therefore if you’re reading this, I think that it’s at least worth _trying_ to create a similar system in your own life.

 I second Malcolm here, go read the article, I’ll wait.

+It is the new norm now, but you wouldn't _believe_ how big this change was for me at the time.
+The difference was night and day, I wouldn't stop telling my friends about it!
+If you're sold, read on for details.

 ## My impelentation